Annilyn/Database/README.md

 FROM dishes

  RIGHT JOIN customers ON dishes.dish_id = customers.customer_id
  #### 1. This implies the result contains all the rows which are common to both the SELECT statements.
+It is important to know which dishes sell big
 ![1](https://user-images.githubusercontent.com/72851503/102737394-422d3300-4382-11eb-9e39-f12e046b2aa8.jpg)